-We deliver a wide range of formats within our event programme to develop game understanding.
+Alongside international experiences, we deliver a wide range of formats within our event programme to develop game understanding.
 The 2023/24 season will see the implementation of new events to enhance the current programme, as well as the continuation of the triangular fixture initiative.
 This initiative aims to increase the variety and number of fixtures within the current weekend fixture programme.
-The national festivals and tournaments will continue to be a staple of the programme and provide Clubs with the opportunity to play other Clubs outside their normal Games Programme, alongside plenty of game time.
-These events are in addition to the extensive indoor programme over the winter period, which runs from November through to the end of February.
+The National Fixtures initiative will continue to be a staple of the programme and provide Clubs with the opportunity to play other Clubs outside their normal Games Programme, alongside plenty of game time.
+These events are in addition to the extensive cup programme throughout the season.

-Subject to fitness, your child will participate in at least 50% of match playing time reasonably spread out in any one season.
-This doesn't mean 50% of every game, every week, but across the total games played in a season.
+Subject to fitness, in the U12 to U14 age groups your child will participate in at least 50% of match playing time reasonably spread out in any one season.
+Subject to fitness, in the U15 and U16 age groups they will play in at least 20 'Authorised Games' per season and participate in at least 50% of the game time.
 This rule only applies to Premier League Games Programme matches and events, and not to other events such as overseas tours and tournaments.